EnsemblGSOC/sourabhr-gsoc-2017/README.md

 The below pull requests were either automatically or manually merged into the main Genoverse repo by the [author](https://github.com/simonbrent).

-### Known bugs and further work:

-1. Performance of VCF parsing needs to be improved by making fewer network requests.
-This needs to be optimized as done in case of BIGWIG as follows : If we need data from blocks with indices `[1,3,4,7]` instead of sending 4 network requests we could send a single one from `1 to 7 + dataSize(7th block)`, this would enable remote vcf.gz files to be processed in real time.
-2. BED files without all 12 fields present are currently not being rendered.
-3. The present code fails to process some BIGBED files.

 #### List of pull requests

 | Link | Description |